nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/02-quickstart.md

 title: Quickstart
 ---

-This guide uses the [Nextstrain command-line interface (CLI) tool](https://github.com/nextstrain/cli) to help you quickly get started running and viewing pathogen builds in Nextstrain with a minimum of fuss.
+This guide uses the [Nextstrain command-line interface (CLI) tool [GitHub]](https://github.com/nextstrain/cli) to help you quickly get started running and viewing pathogen builds in Nextstrain with a minimum of fuss.
 It assumes you are comfortable using the command line and installing software on your computer.
 If you need help when following this guide, please reach out by [emailing us](mailto:hello@nextstrain.org?subject=Quickstart%20help).

 When you're done following this guide, you will have built a local version of [our example Zika analysis](https://github.com/nextstrain/zika-tutorial) and viewed the results on your computer.
 You'll have a basic understanding of how to run builds for other pathogens and a foundation for understanding the Nextstrain ecosystem in more depth.

+If you'd like to run these analysis in a more hands-on manner, without installing docker or the nextstrain CLI, please [install augur & auspice seperately](/docs/getting-started/installation) and then run the [zika tutorial](/docs/tutorials/zika).

 ## Set up your computer